rmit-ir/GRAG-LiveRAG/README.md

 ### Available Scripts and Utilities

-This repository includes several scripts and notebooks for working with the LiveRAG system:
+This repository includes several scripts for working with the LiveRAG system:

 #### Scripts

 - [run.py](scripts/run.py): Run a specified RAG system on a dataset of questions and save the results
+- [evaluate.py](scripts/evaluate.py): Evaluate RAG system results against reference answers using various evaluators

 ### Services and Utilities